dimitri-koenig/alfred-jira-workflow/README.md

 # Jira Search Suggest Workflow for Alfred 2

-Uses Jira's REST Api for issue searching
+Uses Jira's REST Api for issue searching, and your local mac keychain for credentials

 ## Installation

 1. Clone this repo into your Alfred workflows directory `~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows/`

-2. Go into the cloned repo directory and copy the `config.example.php` to `config.php`
+2. Go into your mac keychain program, and either search for your jira safari login data, or create such an item (more later)

-3. Insert your jira credentials into that `config.php` file
+3. Add "com.alfredapp.dimitrikoenig.jirasuggest" to the comment field

 4. Ready